Diabetes: The All-We-Need-To-Know Handbook

 Additionally, one’s daily intake of calories must be equally and proportionally divided into three basic meals (with snacks for the young ones with T1D).

 The ADA has lifted the ban it once had on simple sugars for those with type I diabetes.
 This, in the past 2 years.
 The new rules state that small amounts of simple sugars are permitted, as long as they are taken it together with a complex, properly balanced meal.

 Exercise and Weight Reduction

 Which, as a positive result, helps one also take better control over their blood glucose elevations, something which should never be underestimated.
-A diet for type II diabetes should be all about eating foods which are low on the GI scale.
+A diet for type 2 diabetes should be all about eating foods that are low on the GI scale.
 Such examples include:

 - Brown rice

 All of the information below strictly applies to patients who are not breastfeeding or pregnant.
 At this time, the only proven method for controlling the disease for women who happen to be pregnant or breastfeeding is the usual diet plus exercise plus insulin method.